Comey book claims Trump sought loyalty like 'Sammy the Bull's' induction ceremony

 "One of the pivotal questions I presume that Bob Mueller's team is investigating is whether or not in urging me to back the FBI off our investigation of his national security adviser and in firing me, President Trump was attempting to obstruct justice, which is a federal crime," Comey writes.
 "It's certainly possible.
 There is at least circumstantial evidence in that regard, and there may be more that the Mueller team will assemble."

 Comey repeatedly expresses concern that the president is harming democratic institutions.
-In his epilogue, he refers to "the forest fire that is the Trump presidency."
+In his epilogue, Comey refers to "the forest fire that is the Trump presidency."

 Comey book claims Trump sought loyalty like 'Sammy the Bull's' induction ceremony